ravachol/kew/README.md

 Put themes in \~/.config/kew/themes (\~/Library/Preferences/kew/themes on macOS).

+Do not edit the included themes as they are managed by kew.
+Instead make a copy with a different name and edit that.

 ## Visulizations / Chroma

 You can add visualizations to kew by installing Chroma: